Turkish-backed rebels looting in Afrin

 The UK-based Syrian Observatory for Human Rights (SOHR), which monitors the conflict in Syria through a network of sources on the ground, said rebels had been "pillaging private property, political and military sites and shops".

-Syrian opposition leaders condemned the reports of looting.
+Syrian opposition figures condemned the looting.

-"The looting and stealing of private and public property is a crime," Mohamed Alloush of the rebel group Jaish al-Islam wrote on Twitter.
-"All those who took part in this decadence need to have their hands slapped hard."
+"The destruction of the Kawa Haddad statue... and the looting of shops and homes is morally deplorable," said Abdul Basset Sida, a Kurd who resigned from the opposition National Coalition after the Turkish offensive started.

-Abdul Basset Sida, a Kurdish activist who resigned from the opposition National Coalition after the Turkish offensive started, said: "The destruction of the Kawa Haddad statue... and the looting of shops and homes is morally deplorable."
+Rebel commander Moataz Raslan later told the Associated Press that a unit had been formed to protect property and prevent further thefts.

 What will Turkey do next?